ThisNetWorks/ThisNetWorks.OrchardCore.OpenApi/README.md

 # ThisNetWorks.OrchardCore.OpenApi
-Orchard Core Open Api Code Generation Tools based on [NSwag](https://github.com/RicoSuter/NSwag)
+Orchard Core OpenAPI Code Generation Tools based on [NSwag](https://github.com/RicoSuter/NSwag)

-Provides a dynamic Open Api definition for Orchard Core Content Types and REST API Controllers.
+Provides a dynamic OpenAPI definition for Orchard Core Content Types and REST API Controllers.

 This project is heavily based on [NSwag](https://github.com/RicoSuter/NSwag) and provides a wrapper and dynamic Content Type functionality for Orchard Core.